HowardALandman/QTD/src/tdc7201/README.md

 * `meas_mode` -
 Sets the measurement mode.
 Mode 1 is recommended for times less than 2000 nS; mode 2 for greater.
+* `trig_falling` -
+If `True`, sets the chip to use falling edge on TRIG to indicate chip is ready.
+The default is `False`, which has it use rising edge on TRIG.
 * `falling` -
 If `True`, sets the chip to trigger on falling edges of START and STOP.
 The default is `False`, which has it trigger on rising edges.